How Safe Is Sending Financial Documents Through the Internet?

 • At least 3.4 billion fake emails are sent around the world every day, according to a report from email verification company Valimail.

 • Cybercriminals' favorite weapon is phishing, and their primary objective is breaking into your networks, systems, intellectual properties, and just about any asset you have containing sensitive information.
+Spear-phishing and whaling (executive impersonation) attacks have become more prevalent, especially with the rise of remote work.

 • Using instant messaging, social networking, and other online interaction will not provide immunity.
 Email addresses are still required to access these accounts.
 All forms of online communications do.